AriFordsham/GHCWiki/commentary/compiler/demand.md

 function definition.
 Then ordinary inlining and case elimination will do the rest, transformations the compiler does anyway.

+## Discussion

+There's ongoing discussion about improvements to the demand analyser.

+- Inspired by Call Arity's Co-Call graphs, [Commentary/Compiler/Demand/LetUp](commentary/compiler/demand/let-up) discusses how to make the LetUp rule more flow sensitive

 ## Relevant compiler parts